We've been featured in:

 When it comes to general damages, the Judicial College Guidelines (JCG) can be used to help.
 This is a document that contains guideline brackets that professionals can refer to when calculating compensation.

 Below, you can see some examples of these.
-Please note that these aren’t a representation of the average payout for medical negligence resulting in death, and that the first entry in this table hasn’t been taken from the JCG.
+Please note that these aren’t a representation of the average payout for medical negligence resulting in death, and that the first entry hasn’t been taken from the JCG.

 What Else Can You Claim?